On the convergence of nonlinear averaging dynamics with three-body interactions on hypergraphs: Introduction

 \subsection{Link to diffusion equations}

 This subsection establishes a connection between the diffusion equation and our proposed model.
-In order to accomplish this, we consider a graph $G=(V,E)$ where the set of \nodes is the $d$-dimensional integer lattice or the quotient space of the $d$-dimensional integer lattice.
+In order to accomplish this, we consider a graph where the set of \nodes is the $d$-dimensional integer lattice or the quotient space of the $d$-dimensional integer lattice.
 The two spaces will have roles to derive partial differential equations on the $d$-dimensional real coordinate space $\mathbb{R}^d$ and on the $d$-dimensional torus $\mathbb{T}^d$, respectively.
 We approach this section similarly to how it is done in numerical methods (see, e.g., \cite{doi:10.1137/9780898719987}).
 In particular, we will examine two distinct cases: linear and nonlinear interactions.
-In the former, the dynamics reduces to a dynamics on a graph, as shown in \cref{prop: linear interaction}; hence, we will consider the dynamics on a standard graph structure.
-In the latter, instead, we will consider the dynamics on hypergraphs with triples of \nodes as hyperedges.
+In the former, the dynamics reduces (see \cite[Chapter 20]{press2007numerical}) to a linear dynamics on a graph, studied in \cref{prop: linear interaction}.
+In the latter, although there are no results yet, we expect that the nonlinear dynamics on hypergraphs is a discretized version of a nonlinear heat equation, which is explained in \cref{sec:nonLinearinteractions}.
+By numerical simulations (see \cref{sec: simulations}), we can observe that the convergence behavior of the nonlinear dynamics on hypergraphs is similar to that described in \cref{theorem: main}.
+However, the assumptions of \cref{theorem: main} are not satisfied by the lattice hypergraph used in the discretization.
+Therefore we cannot translate our convergence result to the nonlinear diffusion equation as we can in the linear case.
+For future perspectives, one can then try to relax the assumptions on the hypergraphs in our main result \cref{theorem: main} in order to study the aforementioned nonlinear diffusion equation.